mbloch/mapshaper/docs/development/label-tool-design.md

 `fill`, and `opacity=0.4 icon-opacity=1` is faded text behind a solid icon.
-It maps to `opacity` rather than `fill-opacity` because `ring()` draws its icon as a stroked circle with `fill: none`, so a fill opacity would do nothing to one of the four shapes. `opacity` is already an accepted point property, so nothing in the property tables changes.
+It maps to `opacity` rather than `fill-opacity` because `ring()` draws its icon as a stroked circle with `fill: none`, so a fill opacity would do nothing to one of the four shapes. `opacity` is already an accepted point property, so `propertiesBySymbolType` does not change: the new name is a `stylePropertyTypes` entry that is read and translated, never applied to an element as itself.
+The GUI gets it for nothing, because `renderSymbol()` there calls the same `renderPoint()`.

 **`-add-label` needs `icon-color` as well as the new property.** It takes `labelStyleOpts` plus `icon` and `icon-size`, and `icon-color` was never added —